Healthy Eating and Physical Activity

 Diabetes Prevention Program

-The National Diabetes Prevention Program returns to Somerset County this fall.
-The free program includes 16 weekly sessions followed by 6 months of follow-up sessions with a health coach.
+A new session of the National Diabetes Prevention Program starts January 30, 2020.
+The free program for men and women includes 16 weekly sessions followed by 6 months of follow-up sessions with a health coach.
 Successful participants can expect to lose at least 5% of their body weight and reduce their risk of diabetes and other chronic diseases.
 Learn how to eat better, plan healthy meals, increase physical activity and manage weight loss.
 Registration is required.
-For upcoming 2020 program info call 443.523.1700.
+Click here for details and call 443.523.1700.

 Helpful Links & Information About Diabetes Prevention